 Downtown, south of Washington Square Park, autofiction has grown tangled into metafiction, particularly with all the commentary around “Dimes Square,” which is at the same time a micro-neighborhood, an online aesthetic, and an idea, a whisper scattered on the wind, meaning whatever you choose.
 “Dimes Square,” James Duesterberg just wrote in The Point, “is an object of fascination for outsiders and something for ‘real’ New Yorkers to make fun of; a branded and simulated synecdoche for the city that continues to embody the mix of fear, desire, nihilism, and naïveté of American national fantasy.”

 There was recently some controversy around a blog by the writer Mike Crumplar titled “My Own Dimes Square Fascist Humiliation Ritual” and the scene it described: attending the filming of a scene for Peter Vack’s new movie in which a roomful of Downtown and online personalities, hangers-on, and actors, having been asked to act out an internet messageboard in real life, taunted and mocked the author.
-There was a confrontation over a bad review he had written of Betsey Brown’s film Actors, itself a filmed autofiction about her relationship with her brother (the very same Peter Vack), her father, and her psychologist mother.
+There was a confrontation over a bad review he had written of Betsey Brown’s film Actors (2021), itself a filmed autofiction about her relationship with her brother (the very same Peter Vack), her father, and her psychologist mother.
 After the ordeal was over, Crumplar went home and wrote about it, as those who’d invited him would have known he would – and would have wanted him to.
-When I first read about it, about these people I knew and these actors playing versions of themselves, acting horribly to one another, breaking down in the cinema, I was reminded of Synecdoche, New York and all its complicated and grandly self-referential metafiction.
+When I first read about it, about these people I knew and these actors playing versions of themselves, acting horribly to one another, breaking down in the cinema, I was reminded of Synecdoche, New York (2008) and all its complicated and grandly self-referential metafiction.
 Hardly anyone appears sure about what was real and what was pretend, what’s theater, what’s reporting, what’s art, what’s not.
 It seemed to have been a performance that tipped over into distinct stages of unpleasantness, but that might also reveal more of those on camera and who they really are than they would in real life.
 Sometimes the real person emerges from the pantomime: like in the very odd, unnerving, moving last few lines of The Rehearsal.
 People want to show you who they are.
 Perhaps you won’t like what you see.

-Still from Nathan Fielder's The Rehearsal
+Still from Nathan Fielder, The Rehearsal, 2022

 A couple days after the Humiliation Ritual piece was published, a friend wrote to say, “What the fuck is going on Dean?
 It’s like the new selfie is a 10,000-word article about what you did last night.
 The whole city is trapped inside a self-authored Substack.
 Everyone’s gone through …”